Diageo upbeat after full year beats forecast

-LONDON Diageo (DGE.L), the world's biggest spirits group, set an ambitious 10 percent-plus earnings growth target, when beating forecasts with a 16 percent rise in its full-year earnings that lifted its shares on Thursday.
+LONDON Diageo, the world's biggest spirits group, set an ambitious 10 percent-plus earnings growth target, when beating forecasts with a 16 percent rise in its full-year earnings that lifted its shares on Thursday.

-The British maker of Smirnoff vodka and Johnnie Walker whisky was upbeat about current trading, saying it had not seen the effect of poor weather and weak consumer demand which undermined brewer Heineken HEIN.AS..
+The maker of Smirnoff vodka and Johnnie Walker whisky was upbeat about current trading, saying it had not seen the effect of poor weather and weak consumer demand which undermined brewer Heineken.

-Chief Executive Paul Walsh said the new financial year in July and August had started well and along the same trajectory of the previous year, saying he was the most optimistic and confident he had been over the last three years.
+"We have finished the year strongly, the last couple of months of July and August have continued along the same trajectory.
+We feel confident over the last two months," finance director Deirdre Mahlan said on a conference call.

-"It's a fragile world out there, but even in the teeth of the last recession we continued to grow.
-Our second half was stronger than the first half and we have started well this year," Walsh told a briefing after results.

-He added Diageo had a greater diversity of brands and geographies than many rivals, and although the southern European markets of Greece and Spain saw sales falling, emerging markets in Latin America, Africa and Asia grew strongly, and even North America saw some growth.
+She also said Diageo was a more balanced business than Heineken with a broader base, and although the southern European markets of Greece and Spain saw sales falling, emerging markets in Latin America, Africa and Asia grew strongly, and even North America saw some growth.

-Walsh set stretching new targets for his group, looking to grow underlying sales annually by 6 percent, improve margins -- with the first 2 percentage point rise to 31 percent in the next three years -- and sees double-digit percentage earnings growth in the medium term.
+Chief executive Paul Walsh set stretching new targets for his group, looking to grow underlying sales by 6 percent, improve margins -- by 2 percentage points to 31 percent in the next three years -- and sees double-digit percentage earnings growth in the medium term.

 "While Diageo is not immune from a fragile global economy, this is a strong platform ...
-Achievement of these aims would underpin even stronger dividend growth," he added.
+Achievement of these aims would underpin even stronger dividend growth," Walsh said.

 "The targets themselves imply a good level of confidence in the business, but also that the management feel under pressure to deliver on this platform.
 Investors will take confidence that the group is setting itself stretch targets," Credit Suisse analyst Michael Bleakley said.